 You need to consider carefully the cost and time implications of making the move to professional family mediation and of developing your family mediation practice.
 It may be some time before you can recoup the cost of your training.
 Questions to ask yourself might include . . .

 How will I let them know about my practice?

 What about premises?

-Additionally, you will need to consider a number of ongoing professional expenses, including FMA or other professional body membership, professional indemnity insurance, supervision and annual professional training.
-All professional family mediators are required by the Family Mediation Council to complete 10 hours of ongoing professional training a year.
+You also need to consider a number of ongoing professional expenses, including FMA or other professional body membership, professional indemnity insurance, the cost of professional supervision and the cost of annual professional training.
+The Family Mediation Council requires all professional family mediators to complete 10 hours of ongoing professional training a year.